-Table 6550 lists the most prevalent fair housing issues and their corresponding contributing factors for the City of Waterford, as discussed above.
+Table $\frac{65}{50}$ lists the most prevalent fair housing issues and their corresponding contributing factors for the City of Waterford, as discussed above.

-TABLE 65 50 CONTRIBUTING FACTORS CITY OF WATERFORD 2024 Priority Contributing Factors Fair Housing Issue 1 Lack of variety of media, marketing, and language access Outreach 2 Displacement risk due to economic and environmental pressures Segregation and Integration ornia

-Co/porated 19 3 • Availability of affordable, integrated housing in a range of sizes.
+TABLE 65 50 CONTRIBUTING FACTORS CITY OF WATERFORD 2024 Priority Contributing Factors Fair Housing Issue 1 Lack of variety of media, marketing, and language access Outreach 2 2 • Displacement risk due to economic and Segregation and Integration environmental pressures 3 Availability of affordable, integrated housing in a range of sizes.
 Need for continued investments in specific neighborhoods.
-Disproportior nate H lousing Ne eds?
-4 • Location and type of affordable housing Disparities Opportunity in Access to
+4 Location and type of affordable housing Disparities in Access to Opportunity